Indexing and PSI Stubs

 File-based indexes are built directly over the content of files.
 Stub indexes are built over serialized stub trees.
-A stub tree for a source file is a subset of its PSI tree which contains only externally visible declarations and is serialized in a compact binary format.
+A stub tree for a source file is a subset of its PSI tree, which contains only externally visible declarations and is serialized in a compact binary format.

-Querying a file-based index gets you the set of files matching a certain condition.
+Querying a file-based index gets you the set of files matching a specific condition.
 Querying a stub index gets you the set of matching PSI elements.
 Therefore, custom language plugin developers should typically use stub indexes in their plugin implementations.

-It’s performed in background, and during this time, IDE’s features are restricted to the ones that don’t require index: basic text editing, version control etc. This restriction is managed by DumbService.
+It’s performed in the background, and during this time, IDE’s features are restricted to the ones that don’t require index: basic text editing, version control, etc.

 DumbService provides API to query whether the IDE is currently in “dumb” mode (where index access is not allowed) or “smart” mode (with all index built and ready to use).